 There are both indoor and outdoor baths, and baths that are mixed and you use swimming togs to enter.
 You need to bring your own towels too, they are not provided in the price (see cost section below).
 However, if you forget to bring either towels or togs you can rent them at reception.

 I always remember a story of a former JET who couldn’t read Japanese and entered a mixed gender bath area naked!
-This could in theory happen in Ogose Yu Park.
+This could in theory happen in Opark Ogose.
 There is a partition in front of the door that leads to the pool area from the women’s changing room.
 It has clear warnings in Japanese, but if you weren’t paying attention you could easily walk around it and have a great story to tell for the rest of your life!